Psalm 79

 The opening word גּוֹיִם ("nations, gentiles") strikes immediately — it was the nations, the outsiders, who have entered נַחֲלָתְךָ ("your inheritance").
 The land of Israel was not merely a national territory but a covenant grant from God himself; its invasion by foreign powers was therefore a theological offense, not merely a military one.
 The verb בָּאוּ ("have entered, invaded") is deliberately reminiscent of the conquest language of the Psalter and the Pentateuch — God had driven out the nations before Israel; now the nations have come back.

-Verse 2 is a description of one of the most profound dishonors in ancient Near Eastern culture: the refusal of burial to the dead.
-To be left unburied, exposed to scavengers, was not merely a physical indignity but a ritual and social catastrophe — it denied the dead any honor in death and prevented the mourning rites that would give their families closure.
-The psalmist calls them חֲסִידֶיךָ ("your faithful ones, your devoted ones") — the same word that elsewhere describes those who love God and keep covenant.
+Verse 2 describes a profound dishonor in ancient Near Eastern culture: the denial of burial.
+To be left exposed to scavengers was not merely a physical indignity but a ritual and social catastrophe — it stripped the dead of all honor and robbed their families of the mourning rites that marked a proper death.
+The psalmist calls them חֲסִידֶיךָ ("your faithful ones, your devoted ones") — the same word elsewhere used of those who love God and keep covenant.
 Their unburied state is an indictment: God's own loyal servants lie dishonored in the streets.

-Verse 3's image — blood poured out כַּמַּיִם ("like water") — is shockingly graphic.
-The comparison to water suggests both the quantity (rivers of blood) and the careless manner of its spilling, as if human life had no more value than water poured on the ground.
+Verse 3's image — blood poured out כַּמַּיִם ("like water") — is graphic.
+The comparison suggests both quantity and contempt: human life spilled as carelessly as water on the ground.

 Verse 4 turns from the physical catastrophe to the social shame: חֶרְפָּה ("reproach, taunt"), לַעַג ("mockery, derision"), and קֶלֶס ("scorn") among the neighbors.
 The psalmist knows that Israel's defeat has become a spectacle, and the nations are reading it as theological commentary on Israel's God.
 This concern for God's reputation before the nations drives the petition that follows.